-CHP Action: Corrective action taken.
+CHP's Action: Partial corrective action taken.

 The CHP reports that it is addressing this recommendation through its Command Assessment Program, which requires biennial evaluation of the management practices and the essential functions of each CHP command.
 The CHP will incorporate innovations noted in these assessments into the training materials and curriculum at its statewide Dispatch Academy.
-The CHP also states that in November 2004, it will prepare written policy requiring division commanders to forward the assessment findings and recommendations pertaining to dispatch operations directly to the Information Management and Training divisions.
-The CHP believes this will expedite the review and consideration of findings by CHP personnel with responsibility for statewide dispatch policy.
-The CHP also adds that successful practices will be added to the agenda of its Communication Center Commander Conference, which it will convene no later than the third or fourth quarter of 2005, assuming funding is available for travel.
+The CHP also states that its Information Management Division, Office of Legal Affairs, and Department Training Division are presently developing the necessary policy and processes for implementation of the new strategy.